 In order to see statistics on your website, enter Webmaster's panel and select statistics next to the chosen website.

 On the traffic graph you can see how many views your website gets each day.
 It is useful when trying new trends or buying new ads.
-It easy to check if a new advertisement influences traffic on a website.
+It is easy to check if a new advertisement influences traffic on your website.

-Pie graph at the bottom of the window shows how many percents of visitors have returned to your website and how many entered it for the first time.
+The pie chart at the bottom of the window shows how many percents of visitors returned to your website and how many entered it for the first time.

-It is a number of users who entered your website in a particular month.
-To be more precise, it is a number of devices and browsers, which were used to visit your website.
+A number of users who entered your website in a particular month.
+To be more precise, it is a number of devices and browsers which visited your website.
 If one user enters your website in Firefox browser and then in Chrome, it counts as 2 visitors.
-It works the same way when they enter it on two different devices.
-The number of visitors should be treated as an approximation.
+It works the same way when a user enters it from two different devices.
+So one should treat this number as an approximate number of visitors.

-It is a number of all visits on all subpages.
-Let's say visitor enters 10 subpages, 5 times each.
-The number of pageviews is 50 when the number of unique pageviews is 10.
+It is a number of all visits on all the subpages.
+Let's say a visitor enters 10 subpages, 5 times each.
+Then the number of pageviews is 50 if the number of unique pageviews is 10.

 It is an average visit time that users spend on your website during one visit.
-Some users can spend on your website even a couple of hours when some of them will exit after a few seconds.
+Some users can spend on your website even a couple of hours while others will exit it after a few seconds.
 Average visit time is a sum of time spent by all visitors divided by the number of visits.

-It is an average number of subpages user enters during one visit.
-It is calculated in a similar way to an average visit time - we divide the number of all visited subpages by the number of all visits.
+It is an average number of subpages a user enters during one visit.
+It is calculated in a similar way like an average visit time - we divide the number of all the visited subpages by the number of all visits.